Best Practices > Best practices for instrumenting applications

 Understanding structured events

 For Tallyfy Manufactory to effectively manage your event-driven workflows and for you to gain deep observability insights, the events themselves must be well-structured.
-This article explores what structured events are and how to design them for optimal use with Manufactory.
+This article explores what structured events are and how to design them for optimal use with Manufactory (and avoid the debugging nightmares that come with poorly structured data).

 Structured events are records of occurrences within your systems that are formatted as key-value pairs.
 This organization makes them easily machine-parsable, searchable, and analyzable.
 Think of a structured event like a well-organized spreadsheet, where each piece of information has its own column (key) and corresponding entry (value).
-This is in stark contrast to unstructured logs, which are often just lines of free-form text – more like a pile of handwritten notes, harder to sift through and make sense of systematically.
+This is in stark contrast to unstructured logs, which are often just lines of free-form text - more like a pile of handwritten notes that someone threw into a blender.

 For example, instead of a log line saying: "User Bob (ID:123) failed to process payment for order ORD456 at 10:30 AM due to insufficient funds."